StarRocks/starrocks/docs/administration/Replica.md

 * TabletChecker (TC): A resident background thread that periodically scans all Tablets and decides whether to send tablets to TabletScheduler based on their status.
 * TabletScheduler (TS): A resident background thread that processes tablets sent by TabletChecker, and also performs cluster replica balancing.
 * TabletSchedCtx (TSC): A wrapper for a tablet.
 When a tablet is selected by TC, it is encapsulated as a TSC and sent to TS.
-* Storage Medium：StarRocks supports different storage media for partition granularity, including SSD and HDD.
+* Storage Medium: StarRocks supports different storage media for partition granularity, including SSD and HDD.
 The scheduling of replicas varies for different storage media.

 ## Status